Support Lalouet, a wellness shop born out of a struggle

 - Gynaecological problems such as the papillomavirus, pelvic pain, and other serious conditions.

-- Hypersensitivity to noise, light, sunlight, car headlights, and even television, making each daily activity challenging.
+- Hypersensitivity to noise, light, sunlight, car headlights, and even television, making every daily activity a challenge.

-- Auditory problems and concentration issues, including forgetfulness of words, difficulty recalling sentences, or even saying words that are completely out of context without realising it, which can be extremely confusing.
+- Hearing problems and difficulty concentrating, including forgetting words, struggling to recall sentences, or even saying things that are completely out of context without realising it, which can be extremely confusing.

 - Loss of strength in the arms, hands, and fingers, making simple tasks difficult.

-- Memory issues and moments of forgetfulness about tasks and events.
+- Memory problems and moments of forgetfulness regarding tasks and events.

 - Medications (such as paracetamol, ibuprofen, tramadol, morphine, etc.) that only partially relieve the pain and cause serious side effects, such as mood disorders, depression, and a loss of connection to the world around me.

-These issues have prevented me from enjoying simple moments in life, and I haven't been able to go on holiday since 2017.
-This invisible disease impacts every aspect of my daily life.
+These issues have prevented me from enjoying simple moments in life, and I haven’t been able to go on holiday since 2017.
+This invisible illness affects every aspect of my daily life.

-The aim of this fundraising campaign is to help me live better with this disease and to help other people with fibromyalgia.
-A percentage of the funds raised will be donated to an association in France that supports research and patients.
+The aim of this fundraiser is to help me live better with this condition and to support others living with fibromyalgia.
+A percentage of the funds raised will be donated to a charity in France that supports research and patients.

 Here is the breakdown of the funds: